KSAH-42/RabbitOM/README.md

 * Adding RTSP receivers
 * Adding RTCP layer
 * Onvif
-* Adding support video decoder for rendering MPEG using C++ WRL or COM/ATL

 ⚠️ Next recfactoring: the RtspClient class WILL BE REMOVED totally and willbe REPLACED by a better implementation with immutable types and builder, and other nices things the new implementation is located temporaly in a different assembly (streaming.experimentation)